 We can help you to calculate the exact amount to claim from EasyJet Airlines for your delayed or cancelled flight.
-You can check for free the amount EasyJet airlines owes you with our flight compensation checker tool.

 You can ask for compensation with our assistance by filling the easyJet claim form.
 You may need to enter further details about yourself and co-passengers for whom you would like to claim from the airline.

 Our team can file the claim on behalf of you and pursue it with the airline company.
 We charge 25%+VAT only in case of success.
 That is only when you get compensation from the airline.
 Our fee is very less when compared with other claim companies.